💶 Taxes & Public Financeinternational

 What you need to prepare

-• Copy of the tax assessment notice, tax bill, or notice of deficiency
+• Copy of the tax assessment notice, tax bill, or notice of deficiency — including the specific line item or valuation you are challenging

 • Your tax identification number, reference number, and assessment year

-• Any previous appeals or correspondence related to this assessment
+• Any previous correspondence with the tax authority about this assessment

 Deadline